avatao/blog.avatao.com/_posts/2018-09-13-Security-issues-to-be-aware-of-before-moving-to-the-cloud.md

 ## Automating security checks and rules

 One of the huge benefits of cloud computing is that everything is software.
-Having infrastructure defined by code allows the use of tools that we've got accustomed to from traditional software development.
+Having infrastructure defined by code allows the use of tools that we've used to because of traditional software development.
 This brings the same advantages to the infrastructure world, bringing increased reliability and thus allowing teams to move faster while maintaining security and reliability.

-For example Netflix published [security_monkey](https://github.com/Netflix/security_monkey) which is a tool that allows monitoring of cloud accounts for security policy changes that would potentially introduce vulnerabilities.
+For example Netflix published [security_monkey](https://github.com/Netflix/security_monkey), a tool that allows monitoring of cloud accounts for security policy changes that would potentially introduce vulnerabilities.
 It has a customisable ruleset with which organizations can configure the policies that are of interest.

 [cfn-nag](https://github.com/stelligent/cfn_nag) is another tool that checks [CloudFormation](https://aws.amazon.com/cloudformation/) templates for possible insecurities.
 Checks like this integrated into a continuous integration pipeline provides a great feedback loop for developers while also making sure that no vulnerabilities are introduced in the software defining the infrastructure.

-Just as with any automated checks for code, these do not provide 100% protection, but can increase confidence in the code a lot.
+Just as with any automated checks for code, these do not provide 100% protection, but can increase confidence in the code significantly.
 In the long run the effort put into setting up automated checks like these offer great assistance in making sure mistakes are avoided in the infrastructure code before it hits production.

 ## S3 permission fails